golang/vscode-go/docs/troubleshooting.md

 1. Your Go extension version: `Extensions: Show Installed Extensions`
 1. Your Go environment: `go env` in the workspace folder
 1. Relevant VS Code settings: run `Preferences: Open Settings (JSON)` and include anything in a `[go]` block, and anything that starts with `go.` or `gopls.`
 1. Extension and `gopls` logs as seems appropriate for the bug.
+(Include from the beginning of the logs if possible.)

 Once you've collected that information, [file your issue](https://github.com/golang/vscode-go/issues/new/choose).